RAIVNLab/STR/README.md

 Note: If you find any STR model to be 2x the size of its Dense compatible model, it might be because of an old implementation that might have resulted in a model that replicated the weights.

+## Sparsity Budgets

+The folder [`budgets`](budgets) contains the csv files containing all the non-uniform sparsity budgets STR learnt for ResNet50 on ImageNet-1K across all the sparsity regimes along with baseline budgets for 90% sparse ResNet50 on ImageNet-1K.
+In case, you are not able to use the pretraining models to extract sparsity budgets, you can directly import the same budgets using these files.

 ## Citation

 If you find this project useful in your research, please consider citing: